 - Is a permanent digital archive for these materials that represents the scholarly output of Smith College.

 Smith ScholarWorks houses works authored in part or in full by members of the Smith community that are scholarly, educational, creative, or of institutional significance and intended for wide dissemination.
 The repository supports most file types, including audiovisual materials and datasets.
 Content may include:

-- Faculty and student scholarship
+- Faculty, student, and staff scholarship

 - Online journals, newsletters, and podcasts

 - Presentations and posters

 - Events and Performances

 - Grant reports, white papers, technical reports, supplementary materials, and other 'grey literature'

 - Student journals

 Faculty and staff articles posted in ScholarWorks will be in one of three forms: